EricssonResearch/v2x-self-revocation/README.md

 In order to run the simulations locally and within a few hours, we provide a scaled-down configuration that spawns 50 vehicles and runs all simulations in around **4.5 to 5 hours**.
-This configuration is described in the `conf/ae.yaml` file.
+This configuration is described in the `conf/ae.yaml` file, and should provide _similar_ results compared to ours, although with much less collected data.
 For a more detailed description of this setup, [click here](./simulation/README.md#scaled-down-setups).

 Note: we recommend running the simulations when nothing else is running on the